theBlue0x/docs/docs/learn_more/BLX.md

 _Published August 19th, 2021_

 The Blue0x token, referred to as BLX, is used to quantify value within the Blue0x Network.
 A specific amount of BLX is required, as a fee, for each transaction to be successfully executed on the Blue0x Network.
 This fee is given to the node that forges (generates) a new block containing the transaction that is then accepted into the blockchain.
 You may think of it as a reward given to the node for offering it's computational power to secure the Blue0x Network.
-This fee also discourages 'bad actors' from abusing the Blue0x Network. (i.e. spamming the network)
+This fee also discourages 'bad actors' from abusing the Blue0x Network. (i.e. spamming)

 **Note:** Most transactions on the Blue0x Network have a fee of 1 BLX.
 (2 BLX to list an item on the Marketplace)